-- The final plans (95% or 100% plans) agree with the actions described in the environmental review documents; scope of work, limits and any special features if called out on plans such as avoidance areas.
+- The final plans (95% or 100% plans) ensuring the final EPIC sheet is included in the plans, and that the plans agree with the actions described in the environmental review documents; scope of work, limits and any special features if called out on plans such as avoidance areas.
 Review comments may be included in the project file and/or this review may be documented with a note-to-file or email as needed.
-However, the Environmental Planner's signature on the FHWA Authorization letter is the official record of compliance. - The plans are forwarded to the Technical Specialist if there are special concerns for review or for continuing consultation when required. - Mitigation measures in the contract special provisions match those of the environmental review documents and all permits and species handling guidelines are included with the special provisions.
+However, the Environmental Planner's signature on the FHWA Authorization letter is the official record of compliance. - The plans are forwarded to the Technical Specialist if there are special concerns for review or for continuing consultation when required.

+- Mitigation measures in the contract special provisions match those of the environmental review documents EPIC sheet in final plans and all permits and species handling guidelines are included with the special provisions.
 Review comments may be included in the project file and/or this review may be documented with a note-to-file or email as needed.
-However, the Environmental Planner's signature on the FHWA Authorization letter is the official record of compliance.

-- The C&S Specialist should review the environmental commitments as early in the process as possible. - The ADOT PM and ENV Planner should receive a verification1 via email (see email template in the appendix), or other means (phone memo or meeting minutes), from the CA Agency (Designated Approval Authority, CA Liaison, Responsible Charge) that: - The project actions (scope of work) at the time of authorization for federal funding have not changed from what is approved in the project NEPA document. - The environmental commitments have been incorporated into the PS&E (final plans/specifications/contract as applicable) exactly as approved in the project NEPA document.
+However, the Environmental Planner's signature on the FHWA Authorization letter is the official record of compliance. - The C&S Specialist should review the environmental commitments and EPIC as early in the process as possible. - The ADOT PM and ENV Planner should receive a verification1 via email (see email template in the appendix), or other means (phone memo or meeting minutes), from the CA Agency (Designated Approval Authority, CA Liaison, Responsible Charge) that: - The project actions (scope of work) at the time of authorization for federal funding have not changed from what is approved in the project NEPA document. - The environmental commitments have been incorporated into the PS&E (final plans/specifications/contract as applicable) exactly as approved in the project NEPA document.